openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## Preventing Replay Attacks

-To prevent replay attacks, verifiable presentation container objects MUST be linked to `client_id` and if provided `nonce` from the Authentication Request.
-The `client_id` is used to detect presentation of credentials to a different than the intended party.
-The `nonce` value binds the presentation to a certain authentication transaction and allows the verifier to detect injection of a presentation in the OpenID Connect flow, which is especially important in flows where the presentation is passed through the front channel.
+To prevent replay attacks, verifiable presentation container objects MUST be linked to `client_id` and optionally provided `nonce` from the Authentication Request.
+The `client_id` is used to detect presentation of credentials to a different party other than the intended.
+The `nonce` value binds the presentation to a certain authentication transaction and allows the verifier to detect injection of a presentation in the OpenID Connect flow, which is especially important in flows where the presentation is passed through the front-channel.

 RPs MUST send a `nonce` parameter complying with the security considerations given in [@!OpenID], section 15.5.2., with every Authentication Request as a basis for replay detection.

-Note: These values MAY be represented in different ways in a verifiable presentation (directly as claims or indirectly be incorporation in proof calculation) according to the selected proof format denated by the format claim in the verifiable presentation container.
+Note: These values MAY be represented in different ways in a verifiable presentation (directly as claims or indirectly be incorporation in proof calculation) according to the selected proof format denoted by the format claim in the verifiable presentation container.

 Here is a non-normative example for format=`jwt_vp` (only relevant part):